Outfled/iTunes-Discord-RPC/README.md

 Once completed, albumexport.exe will print the total number of discord applications you will need to create.
 Complete & repeat step 2 however many times albumexport.exe printed.

 ### Step 2: Create Discord Developer Application(s)

-1: Login to the Discord Developer Portal (https://discord.com/developers/applications)
+Login to the Discord Developer Portal (https://discord.com/developers/applications)

-2: Click the 'New Application' button in the top right
+Click the 'New Application' button in the top right

-3: Set the name to 'iTunes' and press create
+Set the name to 'iTunes' and press create (duplicate application names are allowed)

-4: In the general information tab, upload the application icon (img/iTunesLogo.jpeg)
+In the general information tab, upload the application icon (img/iTunesLogo.jpeg).
+This image will be the default image used if the Discord client tries to display an asset image that does not exist.

-5: In the general information tab, scroll down & find the application ID.
-Click copy and save this for later.
+In the general information tab, scroll down & find the application ID.
+Press copy and save this for later.

+### Step 3: Upload the Album Images to the Discord Developer Application(s)